-1-4.1.4 Conversion of Use/Change of Occupancy.
+1-3.2.4 Conversion of Use/Change of Occupancy.

-1-4.1.4.1 When any portion of a building is modified from its current use to that of an inhabited building, billeting, or a primary gathering building for one year or more, the building must meet the requirements for new construction.
+1-3.2.4.1 When any portion of an uninhabited building is modified from its current use to that of an inhabited building, billeting, or a primary gathering building, as defined by UFC 4-010-01, for one year or more, the building must meet the requirements for new construction.

 Note: Examples would include a warehouse (uninhabited) being converted to administrative (inhabited) use; an inhabited administrative building being converted to a primary gathering building or billeting; or an non-compliant primary gathering building/billeting being altered, modernized, modified, rehabilitated, or renovated and converted to billeting/primary gathering building.
-Definitions of inhabited, uninhabited, primary gather building and billeting are found in UFC 4-010-01 DoD MINIMUM ANTITERRORISM STANDARDS FOR BUILDINGS.
+Definitions of inhabited, uninhabited, primary gather building and billeting are found in UFC 4-010-01 DoD Minimum Antiterrorism Standards For Buildings.

-1-4.1.4.2 When any portion of a building is modified from its current use to that of a mission essential building for one year or more, the building must meet the requirements for new construction.
+1-3.2.4.2 When any portion of a building is modified from its current use to that of a mission essential building for one year or more, the building must meet the requirements for new construction.